Believe it or not, seizures don’t just happen to humans.

+This might seem like a low number, but it still indicates that your dog can indeed have a seizure, so would you know what to do if that happens?
 Whether your dog has already experienced an epileptic seizure, you’d like to help prevent them from happening in the first place, or simply be prepared in how to treat dog seizures, it helps to learn as much as you can about canine epilepsy treatment.

-Types of Seizures or Epilepsy That Can Affect Dogs
+Types of Seizures and Convulsions in Dogs

-- “Epilepsy” is a term used to describe recurrent or reoccurring seizures that originate from the brain.
+- Epilepsy is a term used to describe recurrent or reoccurring seizures that originate from the brain.

-- “Idiopathic epilepsy” describes a form of epilepsy that does not result in brain lesions or damage to the brain.
+- Idiopathic epilepsy describes a form of epilepsy that does not result in brain lesions or damage to the brain.

-- “Symptomatic epilepsy” is used to describe primary epilepsy resulting in structural lesions or damage to the brain’s structure.
+- Symptomatic epilepsy is used to describe primary epilepsy resulting in structural lesions or damage to the brain’s structure.

-- “Probably symptomatic epilepsy” is a phrase used in cases of suspected symptomatic epilepsy, where a patient has reoccurring seizures, but where no lesions or brain damage is apparent.
+- Probably symptomatic epilepsy is a phrase used in cases of suspected symptomatic epilepsy, where a patient has reoccurring seizures, but where no lesions or brain damage is apparent.

-- “Cluster seizure” describes any situation where an animal has more than one seizure in consecutive 24-hour periods.
+- Cluster seizures in dogs describe any situation where an animal has more than one seizure in consecutive 24-hour periods.

-- “Status epilepticus” involves constant seizures, or activity involving brief periods where there is inactivity, but not complete relief from seizure activity.
+- Status epilepticus involves constant seizures, or activity involving brief periods where there is inactivity, but not complete relief from seizure activity.